Sudipta-Sen/SystemDesignMasterClass/FoundationalTopic-II/Session1.md

 ### Two Types of Scaling:
 1. Vertical Scaling:
     - Increase CPU, RAM, or disk space on existing servers.
+RAfter upgrading the resources, simply reboot the system to apply the changes
     - Pros: Simple implementation.
     - Cons: Limited by hardware capacity.